Bluette1/coding-diary/content/blog/projects/microservices-app-python-rails-react/index.md

+---
+title: Build a Microservices app using Python, Rails and React
+date: "2024-08-29T22:40:32.169Z"
+description: How to create a Microservices app using Python, Rails and React.
+---

 #  Microservices App Using Python, Rails and React

 Certainly!
 To build a Rails API and connect it to RabbitMQ, you'll need to follow these steps: